girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ## **Summary**

-Closures are just functions, but with an extra environment of variables.
+Closures are basically just functions, but with an extra environment of variables.
 It can be defined when a nested function references a value in its enclosing scope.
-A closure can also be a highly efficient way to preserve state across a series of function calls.
+A closure can also be a effective way to preserve state across a series of function calls.
 In this we learned about how to define it, conditions required and advantages.